openstack/openstack-ansible/doc/source/user/security/security-headers.rst

 Security headers are HTTP headers that can be used to increase the security of a web application by restricting what modern browsers are able to run.

-In OpenStack-Ansible, security headers are implemented in haproxy as all the public endpoints reside behind it.
+In OpenStack-Ansible, security headers are implemented in HAProxy as all the public endpoints reside behind it.

-The following headers are enabled by default on all the haproxy interfaces that implement TLS, but only for the Horizon service.
-The security headers can be implemented on other haproxy services, but only services used by browsers will make use of the headers.
+The following headers are enabled by default on all the HAProxy interfaces that implement TLS, but only for the Horizon service.
+The security headers can be implemented on other HAProxy services, but only services used by browsers will make use of the headers.

 HTTP Strict Transport Security